ZeroMeOut/CubemapViaGAN/README.md

 ## Contact

-For questions or inquiries related to the project, please contact [Your Name or Contact Information].
+For questions or inquiries related to the project, please contact me at twitter (link is on my GitHub profile)